-(Formerly Ed 536; prerequisites, ECUI 501 and EADM 526) The purpose of this course is to give the student practical experience in supervision.
+(Prerequisites, ECUI 501 and EADM 526) The purpose of this course is to give the student practical experience in supervision.
 A minimum of 150 clock hours in one semester must be spent on this assignment.
 This is accomplished under the supervision of a certified supervisor, according to a definite schedule mutually approved by the instructor and cooperating supervisor.